-Use a fun photo transfer method to make this gorgeous DIY Photo Planter, perfect for Mother’s Day or any other gift!
+Use a fun photo transfer method from paper to wood to make this gorgeous DIY Photo Planter, perfect for Mother’s Day or any other gift!

 Photos printed in black and white on a LASER printer

 DIY Photo Planter Instructions

 1 .
 Measure your planter and size and print your photos.
 Mine was 4″ square so I sized my photo about 3 3/4″ square.
 The most important thing for this project is to make sure that you print your photos on a laser printer not an inkjet.
 A laser printer is the kind that uses toner, not ink cartridges.
 This project won’t work with inkjet prints because they are water soluble.
 The photos of mine that were darker like the ones on the right below, versus very light like the ones on the left below, transferred better.

 (our gorgeous pics are courtesy of Cadence & Eli, if you live in Minneapolis/St. Paul, hire them, they’re awesome)

 Note: if you purchase the planter that I linked to here, just note that while I was really happy with the quality, the color is grayer than the photo on amazon.
 Here’s a better shot of mine.
 I actually like this color better so I was fine with it.2.
 Cut your photos out.

 3. Apply a thick coat of mod podge to the front of the photos.
 Really, you want a thick coat.

 4. Stick the mod podged photo, photo side down, onto one side of the planter and smooth out any bubbles.
 Repeat with the other three sides.